 You can find people in the tree in a number of different ways:

 Each screen has the basic search feature on the top left of the page, on which you can search by either or both of First & Last names.
 This also has an option to search for married surnames as well (by default females are recorded under their maiden names so you can use this to find a female if you only know their married surname)

-You can also view the people in the tree either by Surname, Forename, or just Middle Name by following the respective links.
+You can also view the people in the tree either by Surname or Forename by following the respective links.

 What's changed since my last visit?

 The What's New page shows additions and amendments to the family tree, along with any additions or changes to the media stored on the web site.

 All the media we have is stored on this site and split into various collections, as follows:

 ||Passenger Lists, registration cards, passports and other documents relating to people in the tree.

 Some of the above media is organised into Albums,